SwuduSusuwu/SusuLib/README.md

   - If you found new issue(s) (which aren't due to misconfigurations in your system), [post new issue(s)](https://github.com/SwuduSusuwu/SubStack/issues/new).
     - Note: [sensitive issue(s)](./SECURITY.md#Sensitive-issues) have a separate protocol.
 # Contributor conventions/rules
+If your commit introduces/removes functions, have `./README.md#Purposes` include this.
 So that code is consistant, pull requests have language-specific syntax rules:
 ## Git
 Do atomic commits: if you cannot `./build.sh` your commit if it is swapped (such as through `git rebase -i`) with a previous commit, or cannot `./build.sh` if a previous commit got `git revert`, your commit message must include such as "Is followup to \<commit hash\>" (which shows temporal order).